 Find out about some of the ongoing research projects at the School.
-These may be core funded or externally funded, and range from extensive, long term collaborations requiring fieldwork and data analysis to more informal areas of interest.
+These may be core funded or externally funded, and range from extensive, long term collaborations requiring fieldwork and data analysis to more individual areas of work.

 Can a psychological intervention enhance the effectiveness of anti-poverty programmes such as cash transfers?